Madsbest/Crash/README.md

-DO NOT OPEN THIS FILE IF YOU DO NOT KNOW WHAT IT'S DOING
+DO NOT OPEN THESE FILES IF YOU DO NOT KNOW WHAT IT'S DOING

 This file contains a program that opens infinite windows